 - 6.1.1 NI Water has identified a risk in the PC15 business plan relating to cash tax becoming payable during the PC15 period, but did not include it in revenue requirement calculations.
-Tax computations relating to all years dating back to 2007-08 will be resubmitted to HMRC in September 2014, due to an ongoing debate between the UK water industry and HMRC.
-These resubmissions will reflect the agreed asset classification methodology. - 6.1.2 We agree with NI Water that the magnitude, liability and timing of any cash tax becoming payable are too uncertain at the time of writing and we have therefore excluded it from revenue considerations. - 6.1.3 NI Water have committed to providing updates on the current taxation status and any changes which may have an impact on the taxation status of NI Water.
-We will continue to monitor the taxation position of NI Water and may update our position for the final determination, dependent on any developments or HMRC determinations. - 6.1.4 For PC15 the tax computations within the financial model have been updated.
+Tax computations relating to all years dating back to 2007-08 were to be resubmitted to HMRC in September 2014, due to an ongoing debate between the UK water industry and HMRC.
+However, NI Water has received an extension to this timeframe and has only recently resubmitted tax computations to HMRC. - 6.1.2 We agree with NI Water that the magnitude, liability and timing of any cash tax becoming payable are too uncertain at the time of writing and we have therefore excluded it from revenue considerations.
+NI Water have committed to providing updates on the current taxation status and any changes which may have an impact on the taxation status of NI Water. - 6.1.3 We will continue to monitor NI Water's taxation profile, particularly in the event of any cash tax becoming payable.
+In addition, we will consider this aspect at the midterm review. - 6.1.4 For PC15 the tax computations within the financial model have been updated.
 NI Water's tax computations are now based on IFRS rather than UK GAAP accounts.
-We may make further modifications to the tax modelling for the PC15 final determination.
+We may make further modifications to the tax modelling at the mid-term review.